-- The Downlands Partnership works on chalk grassland, ponds and woodland sites in northeast Surrey from Tadworth to Tatsfield and in Croydon and Sutton, as well as into Bromley with its conservation grazing service
+Works on chalk grassland, ponds and woodland sites in northeast Surrey from Tadworth to Tatsfield and in Croydon and Sutton, as well as into Bromley with its conservation grazing service.

-- The Lower Mole Partnership area covers north Surrey spanning Cobham, Kingston, Epsom, Leatherhead and Dorking, mainly working in woodland, but also grassland, commons and improving public access
+Covers north Surrey, spanning Cobham, Kingston, Epsom, Leatherhead and Dorking, mainly working in woodland, but also grassland, commons and improving public access.

-- The Surrey Heathland Partnership manages lowland heathland across Surrey and into south-east England, with key sites in Woking, Guildford, Farnham and Camberley areas
+Manages lowland heathland across Surrey and into south-east England, with key sites in Woking, Guildford, Farnham and Camberley areas.

 Our SCP Team Annual Reports for 2015-16 and 2014-15 can be viewed below.

 We work closely in partnership with both the Downlands Trust and Lower Mole Countryside Trust.
 These are both independent, registered charities run by small groups of dedicated volunteers that provide essential support for our local countryside management work.